joanabrazritter/SpecWater/README.md

 # SpecWater - Call for Code

-Bringing Artificial Intelligence to monitor water and save lives.
+Bringing Artificial Intelligence to monitor water quality and save lives.